robinostlund/homeassistant-volkswagencarnet/README.md

 It also allows you to trigger some functions like start climatisation if your car supports that.

 Remote engine heating is supported for combustion engine vehicles that uses the carnet portal together provided S-PIN.
-Probably not availabel for all car models.
+Probably not available for all car models.

-Note: Some features included with the new Volkswagen WeConnect 2019 and newer are not fully tested, this custom component should work with any make and models such as Golf/Passat 8.5/Tiguan etc. But please bare with me and report any faults/errors as an issue.
+Note: Some features included with the new Volkswagen WeConnect 2019 and newer are not fully tested, this custom component should work with any make and models such as Golf/Passat 8.5/Tiguan etc. But please bear with me and report any faults/errors as an issue.
-The current release (2020-06-13) has been tested with an Passat GTE MY2017 and Passat GTE MY2020 with full functionality.
+The current release (2020-06-13) has been tested with a Passat GTE MY2017 and a Passat GTE MY2020 with full functionality.

 Installation
 ------------